 I’m an associate professor of English at The Ohio State University, specializing in disability studies and rhetoric/composition/literacy.
+I like to wear interesting socks, am a near-constant knitter, am an active member of the Atlanta Peachtree Road Rollers, and have a five-pound dog named Ivy.
+I am white, a genderqueer femme, and disabled.
+I use the pronouns she/her/hers.
 The best way to reach me is to use my OSU email, which is price.1225 (at) osu.edu.

 My book Mad at School: Rhetorics of Mental Disability and Academic Life (University of Michigan Press) won the Outstanding Book Award from CCCC.
 Katie Rose Guest Pryal in the Chronicle of Higher Education calls Mad at School “the book about mental health and higher education.”
 Reviews, annotations and commentary have appeared in College Composition and Communication; the Literature, Arts, and Medicine Database; Disability Studies Quarterly; Hypatia; the Social Science Research Network; and Composition Forum.